 Yes, I did immediately make a spreadsheet out of the information, create a calendar, and add a countdown to my phone.
 What?
 Like that’s weird?

-When things got close, I started to panic about traveling with my suitcase on the train, that I wanted to have a car ready at the airport for our pick-up.
+When things got close, I started to panic about traveling with my suitcase on the train, and I wanted to have a car ready at the airport for our pick-up.
 And sure enough, with a quick email to Heidi, she was able to arrange a car.
-It wasn’t some shabby 1992 Honda Civic, either—it was a lovely private black car service which was so pleasant after being surrounded by other people (airport, airport lounge, plane, customs, etc.) for approximately 24 hours straight!
+It wasn’t some shabby 1992 Honda Civic, either—it was a lovely private black car service that was so pleasant after being surrounded by other people (airport, airport lounge, plane, customs, etc.) for approximately 24 hours straight!

 The million-dollar question I often get is, “Was she expensive?” and to be perfectly honest, I have no idea, and I don’t care.
 In fact, I really hope she made a nice commission on us/our trip because she worked so hard to make my dream come true that I think her time was absolutely worth every dollar.

 When it came down to it, I never had to look at costs for her services, she just sent me the prices for the flights and rooms and any other service we needed, and if the numbers were right, I said, “YASSS!”.
 And I never felt like our flights or hotels were unreasonable or uncompetitive.
-I can’t speak to every agency to say they’ll all be this great, and I have no idea what the commission rates/pay structure is for her or any other agent for that matter, but our trip was lovely and I know we have her to thank for it.
+I can’t speak to every agency to say they’ll all be this great, and I have no idea what the commission rates/pay structure is for her or any other travel advisor for that matter, but our trip was lovely and I know we have her to thank for it.

-If you’re even remotely thinking of planning a trip, and you’re open to the world’s possibilities, but might need a little help figuring out how to narrow down your oyster, I urge you to consider using a travel agency.
+If you’re even remotely thinking of planning a trip, and you’re open to the world’s possibilities, but might need a little help figuring out how to narrow down your oyster, I urge you to consider using a travel advisor.

-The trust and relief you can get from working with a travel agent is absolutely worth it, and to be perfectly honest, the next time the hubs and I take a big trip, I’m definitely calling [or emailing] my gal to help us get set up.
+The trust and relief you can get from working with a travel advisor is absolutely worth it, and to be perfectly honest, the next time the hubs and I take a big trip, I’m definitely calling [or emailing] my gal to help us get set up.

 Happy travels friends!